- Cataracts Pictures Slideshow

 The standard cataract surgical procedure is performed in a hospital or in an ambulatory surgery center on an outpatient basis.
 The most common form of cataract surgery today involves a process called phacoemulsification.
-With the use of an operating microscope, your surgeon will make a very small incision in the surface of the eye in or near the cornea.
-A thin ultrasound probe, which is often confused with a laser by patients, is inserted into the eye and uses ultrasonic vibrations to dissolve (phacoemulsify) the clouded lens.
-These tiny fragmented pieces are then suctioned out through the same ultrasound probe.
+After numbing the eye with drops or an injection, your surgeon, with the use of an operating microscope, will make a very small incision in the surface of the eye in or near the cornea.
+A thin ultrasound probe, which is often confused with a laser by patients, is inserted into the eye and uses ultrasonic vibrations to break up (phaco-emulsify) the clouded lens.
+These tiny fragmented pieces are then suctioned out using the same ultrasound probe.
 Once the cataract is removed, an artificial lens is placed into the thin capsular bag that the cataract previously occupied.
 This lens is essential to help your eye focus after surgery.

 There are three basic techniques for cataract surgery:

 - Phacoemulsification: This is the most common form of cataract removal as explained above.
 In this most modern method, cataract surgery can usually be performed in less than 30 minutes and usually requires only minimal sedation.
 Numbing eyedrops or an injection around the eye is used and, in general, no stitches are used to close the wound, and often no eye patch is required after surgery.